cerebral-legacy/cerebral-module-pouchdb/README.md

 # cerebral-module-pouchdb

-A cerebral module for integrating the cerebral store with one or more pouch dbs.
+A cerebral module for integrating the cerebral store with one or more [pouchdb](http://pouchdb.com/).

 ## Install